 Tianzifang is a vanguard of creative expressions.
 Every boutique shines with flashes of wit and creativity with one of a kind handmade novelty items.
 Tourists from overseas sit outside a café, while inhabitants hurry by.
 Most old walls are used as panels to exhibit latest elaborate doodles in bright colors.
 Tianzifang survives the surrounding city demolition by working in art.
 Its preservation is significant for the city’s cultural heritage.

-By Subway: take Subway Line 9 and get off at Dapuqiao Station (Exit 1).
+By Metro: take Subway Line 9 and get off at Dapuqiao Station (Exit 1).

 Location: Lane 210, Taikang Road, Luwan District